Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rockies

 Lourdes Gurriel Jr. At The Plate

-- Among qualified hitters, he ranks 81st in batting average, while his on-base percentage ranks 118th and he is 38th in slugging.
+- Among qualifying hitters in MLB, he ranks 77th in batting average, 118th in on-base percentage, and 39th in slugging.

-- Gurriel has had at least one RBI in 37.7% of his games this year (46 of 122), with two or more RBI 16 times (13.1%).
-He has also accounted for three or more of his team's runs in six contests.
+- In 37.4% of his games this season, Gurriel has driven in at least one run.
+In 16 of those games (13.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.